willfurnass/sheffield_hpc/referenceinfo/imports/stanage/packages/elpa-dpnd-el7-icelake-znver-stanage.rst

-.. dropdown:: Dependencies for latest version of ELPA
+.. dropdown:: Direct dependencies for latest version of ELPA

    - :ref:`foss/2020a <foss-toolchain-el7-icelake-znver-stanage>`